 Will I need to complete a Working with Vulnerable People check?

-A valid Tasmanian Working With Vulnerable People Check (or interstate equivalent) May be required for some volunteer roles.
+A valid NSW Working With Vulnerable People Check (or interstate equivalent) May be required for some volunteer roles.
 Volunteers in these roles will be contacted with further information.

 Do I have to wear my ARC volunteer uniform?

 Yes, the volunteer uniform (t-shirt and cap) is required to be worn for the duration of each shift.

 Can I watch the competition for free if I volunteer

 Yes, volunteers are welcome to come early, or stay after their shift to spectate.
 For example; volunteer in the morning, and you may stay for the remainder of the day at no cost.

 Yes, Rowing Australia provides insurance cover for volunteers assisting with the event.

 What qualifications and experience do I need?

 Volunteers come from a range of backgrounds and age groups and are united by a love of the outdoors, enjoy interacting with people, have an interest in rowing and sport, an eagerness to learn and be a part of the event Team.
 All applications will be considered.

 To ensure volunteers have the necessary skills and information to perform their assigned roles effectively, both general and specific training will be provided.
 The training will include a briefing session, detailing emergency and general site guidelines, and on-site familiarisation.